Plastic Expert recently visited the Resource Event at London’s ExCel Arena…

 For the benefit of this blog post, we will look at some of the questions asked to the panel, but also make our own comments.*

 Q: Please introduce your approach to the Circular Economy

 Iain: The circular approach is subjective, what we need are the rudiments of a coherent and intelligent method.

 Many years ago, Recycling and Waste departments never used to consult with economists, so this is a new approach for the system.
 The relationship is new, but it involves looking at waste from an economic perspective rather than a physical one.
 We have become very open to ideas and accelerations in Scotland.

-We also have an incineration culture in the Netherlands.
+Guido: We also have an incineration culture in the Netherlands.
 Right now in Amsterdam Harbour there are boats full of waste imported from Britain to burn in our plants.
-Plastic Expert:

-China is incredibly serious about creating a circular 'regenerated' economy.
+Ida: China is incredibly serious about creating a circular ‘regenerated’ economy.
 They have a a five year plan in which they are training designers to change their mentality from linear to circular.
-Guido:

-We also have such a scarcity of land in Denmark that incineration begins to make sense, that's not political, that's just the culture of having a small nation.
-Plastic Expert:
+Ida: We also have such a scarcity of land in Denmark that incineration begins to make sense, that’s not political, that’s just the culture of having a small nation.

-I believe there are 80 indicators of risks for the future; circular economy only tackles a few.
-Plastic Expert:
+Ida: I believe there are 80 indicators of risks for the future; circular economy only tackles a few.